WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/40_Matthew/Matt_11.md

 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.

 ###### 30
-For my yoke is easy, and my burden is light." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For my yoke is easy, and my burden is light."

 ***